alexandsr/AuroraGrub/README.md

-# Aurora Grub Bootloader Theme
+# Aurora Grub Bootloader Themes
 Aurora is a set of modern, minimalist Grub bootloader themes in four color variants: Red, Purple, Blue and Green.

 ## Installation